decision-labs/spacialdb-devcenter/pages/iOS.md

 ![XCode-3](/img/xcode-3.png)

 Finally we add the `libpq` headers so that we can include it inside our code.
-Simply right click on the Support Files group and select the "Add Files to..." item and select the `include` folder inside the root of the  `libpq-ios` repository.
-Make sure you have selected "Create groups for any added folders" option.
+Simply right click on the **Support Files** group and select the **Add Files to...** item and select the `include` folder inside the root of the  `libpq-ios` repository.
+Make sure you have selected the **Create groups for any added folders** option.

 ![XCode-4](/img/xcode-4.png)